joonrb/interactiveComic/IndividualDocumentation/InjooKang.md

 ## Process
 ### Phase 1: Idea Development
+The design inspiration I had was a collage of different images that delivers eccentric and comical mood.
+Before the first group meeting, I created the following moodboards to illustrate the visual I had in mind.
 ![moodboard1](InjooKangImages/injookang1.png)
 ![moodboard2](InjooKangImages/injookang2.png)
 ![moodboard3](InjooKangImages/injookang3.png)

-### Phase 2: Prototype
+### Phase 2: Prototype Design
 ![protodesign](InjooKangImages/injookang4.png)

-### Phase 3:
+### Phase 3: Designing SVG Files
 ![design1](InjooKangImages/injookang5.png)
 ![design2](InjooKangImages/injookang6.png)

+### Phase 4: Design Realization

+### Phase 5: Feedback and Discussion

 ## Reflection and Evaluation
-Project Description: what is the project, what is the overall concept and theme, and what kind of experience you were striving to create.

 Process: How did you go about implementing the concept.
 Describe your role and what your contribution was.
 Reflection/Evaluation: This should bookend the initial concept and talk about whether your expectations and goals were met in the process of building the final working version.